Aristasia: Reception and interpretations

 Assessing the group, Sedgwick writes that it was "permeated by the quirky humor characteristic of its Oxonian birthplace, where the expression of deeply held convictions is rarely free of an element of jest, and where no joke can be safely assumed not to conceal a very serious point."
-Describing the movement as a kind of "invented religion", MoChridhe writes that Aristasia "was no less earnest for being openly fanciful, and real perspective and spiritual growth were meant to be achieved through its role-play."
+Describing the movement as a kind of "invented religion", Grace writes that Aristasia "was no less earnest for being openly fanciful, and real perspective and spiritual growth were meant to be achieved through its role-play."
 Keir writes that "holding a conversation with a true Aristasian is ultimately ever-so-slightly mindbending.
 Their way of seeing the world is genuinely different.
 Those who insist that 'Real' Aristasia...exists on another plane, sound like absolute nuts.
 Others acknowledge that to them, really, it's all just a big role-play game."
 Veronique Mottier mentions Aristasia in the context of other LGBTQ separatist projects and micronations such as the Gay and Lesbian Kingdom of the Coral Sea Islands.
 Writing in 2023, the journalist and political commentator Mary Harrington evaluated Aristasia as a forerunner of present-day cultural trends (cosplay, LARPing, kink, online reactionary movements) and a cautionary tale illustrating that "the easiest dimension in which to create your own reality is the internet.
 But this comes at the price of being ever less able to realise your vision in real life."